Many people love to watch ski jumping. There’s just something exciting and magical about seeing a human practically fly through the air.

 That can be confusing to the average viewer if they do not know the rules.
 Judges will subtract points from the style score based on how a skier takes off, what their flight looks like in the air, and how smoothly they land.

 Gate points are another factor that comes into play when scoring ski jumping.
-The gate is the starting point from where skiers begin to go down the ramp towards the takeoff point.
+The gate is the starting point from where skiers begin to go down the ramp toward the takeoff point.

 Wind and gate points have only been in place since 2009 and were created to make ski jumping competitions fairer.
 Being an outdoor event, certain conditions can give some skiers an unfair advantage.